Editor's Note: This blog originally appeared in e-Jewish philanthropy.

-The most common response I hear to the challenge of inclusion is this: “What about the other young people in my group or class?
+The most common response I hear to the challenge of inclusion is; “what about the other young people in my group or class?
 Won’t they be upset if they don’t get to get special rewards, take breaks or have an adapted schedule?”

-At Ramapo for Children, our underlying belief is that behavior is communication, and that the behaviors adults consider “difficult” are often the result of students communicating their unmet needs and lagging social and emotional skills.
+At Ramapo for Children, our underlying belief is that behavior is communication, and that the behaviors adults consider “difficult” are often the result of student communicating their unmet needs and lagging social and emotional skills.
 In all synagogues, programs and classrooms, some young people come with unmet needs; for movement, for freedom, for fun and, in some cases, for food.
 Others come with lagging social or emotional skills.
-Perhaps they struggle with transitions in adapting their behavior to two widely different settings.
-Or they do not know how to calm their voices and slow their bodies down, a frequently observed challenge at services in synagogues across the city.
+Perhaps they struggled with transitions – in adapting their behavior to two widely different settings.
+Or they did not know how to calm their voices and slow their bodies down, a frequently observed challenge at Tefillah in synagogues across the city.
 Successful teachers or program leaders create environments that recognize unmet needs and teach, promote and reinforce social and emotional skills for positive behaviors like coping, self-calming and resilience.

 In our synagogues, just like in our schools, it is vitally important that we strive for radical inclusion and acceptance of all children, particularly those on the margins.
 Adults and educators often require a new lens with which to view challenging behaviors and a toolbox of skills and strategies to bring to bear on situations when the behavior of young people is at odds with their own opportunities for success.